CitadelStronghold/gem/docs/Setup.md

 - Pick one of the above lines, or do both based on your desired stability
 - Having multiple kernels can save you if something is incompatible with the newer one
 - You may select which one at boot
-- Accept the default package provider
+- *Accept the default package provider*

 > pacman -S base-devel
 - Probably will need it
-- Accept defaults
+- *Accept the default package provider*

 ## Networking Packages